dx4m/Xbox-EEPROM-Utility/README.md

 # XWiFi
 XEU is combined with XWiFi, XWiFi is a XERC2 like option that let you turn on and off your console, ejecting the DVD drive and drive LED's in the console's off state.
-You can configure a standby led in the red/green value you wan't PWM.
+You can configure a standby led in the red/green value you wan't (PWM).
 XWiFi requires a pin compatible ESP chip and soldering is needed.
 For installation you could use any XERC2 installation diagram.
 This is ONLY over WiFi.
 So no remote control!

 # XEU Features